-Being involved in the life of the school is important to all in the SSR.
-Litter picking and gardening is encouraged on a weekly basis.
-Our young people take part in school themed days such as Purple Friday, LGBTQ+ events, STEM challenges and Maths/Literacy challenges.
+Being involved in the life of the school and adhering to the school values of Ambition, Respect and Responsibility are important to the SSR.
+Litter picking and gardening is encouraged on a weekly basis, with young people working towards a Saltire Award.
+Young people take part in school themed days such as Purple Friday, as well as House assemblies and school trips.

 SSR.jpg